 A huge spike in homelessness could be on the horizon.

 A YouGov poll commissioned by the homelessness charity Shelter estimates that some 227,000 private renters in England (about 3 per cent) have fallen into rent arrears during the pandemic.
 Of those, 174,000 have already been threatened with eviction.Section 21 of the Housing Act 1988 requiresthe Courts to grant a possession order to a landlord: the only condition is that a period of notice has been given.
 In normal times, that was two months but it has been extended for Covid-19 reasons, first to three months and is now set to be extended to six months.

 So what happens in four weeks time when the ban on evictions ends?

 Imagine you are a tenant who has been put out of work because of the pandemic:do you think, in the current climate, you will be able to reverse your arrears and find money for the ongoing rent in that space of time?

 At least a very significant number of people are at risk of becoming homeless in four weeks’ time because of the pandemic.
 But there are other risks too: given the government’s tendency to come up with solution in the hours before the axe falls, no one can be sure what the legal position will be in a month.

-Those shielding or those in quarantine will have to assess whether it is worth staying away from work in order to comply with public health guidelines when the upshot may be losing your and your family’s home. in coronavirus cases if there is an uptick in homelessness.
+Those shielding or those in quarantine will have to assess whether it is worth staying away from work in order to comply with public health guidelines when the upshot may be losing your and your family’s home.
+The BMA has warned of a potentially huge upsurge in coronavirus cases if there is an uptick in homelessness.